A DILBERT cartoon started the process which ended with the firing of an Australian public servant with 22 years employment behind him.

 Mr Curr has a long history as a social and trade union activist though he had never stood for political or trade union office.
 He offered his help to his much younger and inexperienced colleagues in their negotiations with management.

 Also he had a history of technical differences with his managers.
 One of his bosses, an Order of Australia recipient, had made Mr Curr ‘excess’ when his middle managers realised that they would actually have to do something about audit recommendations by Mr Curr concerning outstanding tax owed by the family of a media mogul, Rupert Murdoch.
 Mr Curr was pulled off the audit when he queried the integrity of the media mogul’s stockbrokers.

 In response, one ATO manager told Curr: “These are RESPECTABLE stockbrokers, you can’t just barge in the there and search their documents.”

-Mr Curr had accused the stockbrokers of misusing legal professional privilege to cover up some dodgy share valuations that reduced tax debts of the family of the media mogul.
+Mr Curr had accused the stockbrokers of misusing legal professional privilege to cover up some dodgy share valuations that reduced tax debts of the Murdoch family.